10+ Best Static Site Generators to Create Web Pages for Free

 Key Features

-- Data Agility: Statiq can handle YAML, JSON, and XML formats.
-It’s built to integrate any data format into any context seamlessly.
-Whether you’re working with data files or front matter, feel free to use the data format that suits you best.
+• Data Agility: Statiq can handle YAML, JSON, and XML formats.
+It’s built to seamlessly integrate any data format into any context.
+Whether you’re working with data files or front matter, feel free to use the data format that best suits you.

-- Ultimate Flexibility: Statiq is built to offer a straightforward and user-friendly experience, especially in applications like Statiq Web.
+• Ultimate Flexibility: Statiq is designed to provide a straightforward and user-friendly experience, particularly in applications like Statiq Web.
 However, it also allows total customization and control when you want to expand or utilize the full Statiq Framework.
 You don’t need to compromise your creative vision because of your static generator.

-- Templating Choice: Statiq supports various types of content and provides templates that match those content types.
-It currently supports Markdown and Razor, along with plain HTML.
-Additionally, it’s planning to add support for languages like Handlebars/Mustache and Liquid in the near future.
+• Templating Choice: Statiq supports various types of content and provides templates that match those content types.
+It currently supports Markdown, Razor, and plain HTML.

-- Deployment Built-In: Statiq includes built-in deployment features for common scenarios like Netlify and Azure App Service.
+• Deployment Built-In: Statiq includes built-in deployment features for common scenarios, such as Netlify and Azure App Service.
 It’s also planning to add support for GitHub Pages, AWS, and other deployment options soon.

 Pricing:

-If you want to use Statiq Web and Statiq Docs for commercial reasons, you’ll need to get a private license, which costs $50.
+If you wish to use Statiq Web and Statiq Docs for commercial purposes, you’ll need to obtain a private license, which costs $50.
 This license covers all releases within the current major version and is required for each developer.

 Docusaurus